Former U.S. Secret Service agent pleads guilty in Bitcoin theft

-SAN FRANCISCO (Reuters) - A former U.S. Secret Service agent pleaded guilty on Monday to diverting to his personal account over $800,000 worth of bitcoins during an investigation into online drug marketplace Silk Road.
+SAN FRANCISCO, Aug 31 (Reuters) - A former U.S. Secret Service agent pleaded guilty on Monday to diverting to his personal account over $800,000 worth of bitcoins during an investigation into online drug marketplace Silk Road.

 Shaun Bridges, 33, appeared in federal court in San Francisco and admitted to money laundering and obstruction of justice.